sahill-1/BusinessWorldTrade/frontend/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-Subject: Request for Vacation Leave
+Subject: Request for Bereavement Leave

-Respected Ma'am,
+Dear [Manager's Name],

 I hope this email finds you well.
-I am writing to formally request a vacation leave for a period of 8-10 days starting from 25th September, 2023 and ending on 3rd October, 2023.
-During my absence, I will ensure that all my assigned tasks are completed and handed over to my fellow colleagues.
-I believe that taking this vacation will not only allow me to freshen-up but recharge too.
-And also, I will be available on phone and via email in case of any urgent matters that require my attention.
-I hope you consider my request and appreciate your understanding and support in granting me this opportunity to take a vacation.
+I am writing to inform you about a personal matter that requires my immediate attention and ask for your understanding and support.

-Yours sincerely,
-Sahil Vishwakarma
-Employee Code: INFO-9314
-Department: I.T
+Unfortunately, I have received the devastating news that a close family member has passed away.
+This unforeseen circumstance has deeply affected me and my family, and I would like to request a leave of absence for [number of days] starting from [start date] to [end date].

+During this difficult period, I will need time to make necessary arrangements, attend the funeral and be with my family to provide support and care.
+I assure you that I will use this time off responsibly and will make all the efforts necessary to minimize any disruption to my colleagues and work schedules.

+I understand that my absence may cause temporary inconvenience and I apologize for any inconvenience caused.
+If there is anything urgent that needs my attention during my absence, please let me know, and I will try my best to address it remotely or facilitate a smooth handover before my departure.

+I have attached the official documentation regarding the unfortunate incident for your reference, and I am ready to provide any additional information or documentation, if required.

+I am grateful for the support and understanding that [Company Name] has always extended in times of personal matters, and I am confident that the understanding and empathy will continue.

+Thank you for considering my request, and I appreciate your assistance in this matter.
+I will be in touch with you if there are any changes or updates regarding my leave.

+Best regards,

+[Your Name]
+[Your Employee ID or Department]
+[Your Contact Information]